Toranktto/CraftProtocol/docs/index.rst

     Remember that NBT Types with "Array" suffix can store only one NBT Type which is prefixed and NBTTagList can store only one choosed by user (in constructor) NBT Type.

-To serialize NBT Tag to stream (file-like or socket object):
+To serialize NBT tag to stream (file-like or socket object):

 .. code-block:: python